Seeds for a Future Program Participants

 These traditions are passed to future generations, contributing to healthier and more vibrant communities for generations to come.

-Our Results as of 2024:
+Our Impact as of 2025:

 • The Program serves 19 communities located in 10 states across Guatemala